sweagleExpert/microServiceExample/README.md

 # Spring-cloud Microservices with SWEAGLE demo

 This is an example spring cloud project consisting of the following microservices:
-- config: the "Sweagle-enabled" Config Server
+- [config](https://github.com/sweagleExpert/microServiceExample/tree/master/config): the "Sweagle-enabled" Config Server
-- gateway: the API Gateway (Zuul)
+- [gateway](https://github.com/sweagleExpert/microServiceExample/tree/master/gateway): the API Gateway (Zuul)
-- registry: the Service Discovery Server (Eureka)
+- [registry](https://github.com/sweagleExpert/microServiceExample/tree/master/registry): the Service Discovery Server (Eureka)
-- weather-service: an example service with a REST endpoint for demo purposes
+- [weather-service](https://github.com/sweagleExpert/microServiceExample/tree/master/weather-service): an example service with a REST endpoint for demo purposes

-The microservices: gateway, registry and weather-service do not hold locally any properties except the URL of the Config server.
+The microservices: *gateway*, *registry* and *weather-service* do not hold locally any properties except the URL of the *config* service.
-The Config server is the one who is actually communicating with Sweagle to retrieve and provide the properties of all 3 services depending on the profile enabled
+The *config* service is the one who is actually communicating with Sweagle to retrieve and provide the properties of all 3 services depending on the profile enabled.
+The `application.yaml` file of the *config* service contains the necessary settings for interfacing with Sweagle.

 # Pre-requisites